CopperSpice API 1.8.1

 Use of System Timezone

-QDateTime uses the system's time zone information to determine the offset of local time from UTC.
-If the system is not configured correctly or not up-to-date, QDateTime will give wrong results as well.
+QDateTime uses the operating system time zone information to determine the offset of local time from UTC.
+If the system is not configured correctly QDateTime may return incorrect values.

 Daylight Saving Time (DST)